 Enter Elemental Water Makers.
-Through investing in the Gravity-assisted solution, 70% savings on the water expenses will be enjoyed, resulting in over 1.100.000 $.
+Through investing in the solar reverse osmosis gravity-assisted solution, 70% savings on the water expenses are enjoyed, resulting in over 1.100.000 $.
 The solution’s payback is within 4 years.

 Besides these financial savings, the resort has become independent on the availability and price of energy, provide high-quality water to their guest, save 100 ton CO2 per year, enjoys stress-free operation & remote monitoring and offer their clients a sustainable experience.

 Assumptions: costs including installation and training | Yearly inflation of 2% | Local water price is 5 $/m³ | Water intake available | Financial lifetime 15 yrs | Technical lifetime >20 yrs | OpEx include consumables, spare parts and membrane replacement.

 Over $1,000,000 in total savings.